The6thColumnProject/The6thColumnProject.github.io/README.md

 * You may make changes to the sytlesheets in the `src/css/` directory.

 Launch an http server on [localhost](http://localhost:8000).<br/>
-Using the following command you will launch a gatsby node.js http server that will update as you `develop` the site.<br/>
+Using the following command you will launch a gatsby's node.js http server.
+It will update as you `develop` :wink: the site.<br/>
-(Do the following command from the root directory of this project)
+(:warning: Do the following command from the root directory of this project)

 ``` bash
 gatsby develop